aparo/pyes/docs/guide/reference/api/more-like-this.rst

     $ curl -XGET 'http://localhost:9200/twitter/tweet/1/_mlt?fields=tag,content&min_doc_freq=1'

-The API simply results in executing a search request with :ref:`moreLikeThis <es-guide-reference-api-guide-reference-query-dsl-mlt-query>`  query (http parameters match the parameters to the **more_like_this** query).
+The API simply results in executing a search request with :ref:`moreLikeThis <es-guide-reference-query-dsl-mlt-query>`  query (http parameters match the parameters to the **more_like_this** query).
 This means that the body of the request can optionally include all the request body options in the :ref:`search API <es-guide-reference-search>`  (facets, from/to and so on).

 Rest parameters relating to search are also allowed, including **search_type**, **search_indices**, **search_types**, and **search_scroll**.